Moustafa-Mohammed/goal-keeper/README.md

 - **Bootstrap Icons**: Icons from Bootstrap Icons are used to enhance the user experience.
 - **Axios**: Axios is used to make HTTP requests to interact with a JSON server to handle data.
 - **JSON-Server**: JSON-Server is used as a mock API to simulate a back-end server for storing and managing goals data.
+- **Redux Toolkit**: Redux Toolkit is used to manage the state of the application, including data fetching with **RTK Query** for efficient API interactions.

 ## Getting Started